-14.8.
+15.8.
 Smoking

-Staff may only smoke during designated break times in the staff smoking shelter located outside the entrance to Service Yard, or an alternative location with express permission of the Domestic Bursar e.g. Porters may smoke in Front Court to ensure proximity to the Lodge.
+Staff may only smoke during designated break times in the staff smoking shelter located outside the entrance to Service Yard.
+Porters have special permission to use the smoking area on Long Court to ensure proximity to the Lodge, but this area should not be used by other members of staff, except RBCB staff during the evening when the smoking shelter is not accessible.